Mary Fiennes (lady-in-waiting): Marriage and children

-Norris served King Henry VIII of England as a Gentleman of the Bedchamber, and was held in high favour by the King.
+Norris served King Henry VIII as a Gentleman of the Bedchamber, and was held in high favour by the King.
 He was later appointed Groom of the Stool and continued to enjoy the King's favour.
 According to biographer Eric Ives, Norris was "perhaps the nearest thing Henry had to a friend."
 Norris had control of King Henry's Privy chamber.

 Henry and Mary had three children: